Masih17/React/test.md

 Command bellow finds all ssh activities on February 14.

     grep -i 'feb 14' /var/log/auth.log | grep 'ssh'

+Other useful commands that provide useful information regarding security are as follows:

+`last` show a listing of last logged in users.

+`w` Show who is logged on and what they are doing.

 To search the whole log file, instead of tail commands such as `cat, less` or `more` can be used.